Theocat321/fyp/README.md

-# VodaCare Support (Next.js + FastAPI)
+# VodaCare Support (Next.js + Python on Vercel)

 Local support chat for a mobile network provider.
-Next.js frontend, FastAPI backend.
-Local dev only; no production configs.
+Frontend is Next.js; backend is Python (FastAPI) deployed as Vercel Serverless Functions.

 ## Quick Start